PAWPALS/Paw-Pals/README.md

 #### Response:

-Note: You will only recieve the address if one has been entered for the user.
+Note: You will only receive the address if one has been entered for the user.

 If the login was successful, you should receive status code 200 and ...